-The Trustees and financial advisor routinely met to discuss general market conditions, money managers' performance and new investment opportunities ranging from commodities to real estate.
+J. Cruz Torres Horace Marves The Trustees and financial advisor routinely meet to discuss general market conditions, money managers' performance and new investment opportunities ranging from commodities to real estate.

-Additional information on the Plan's investment policy, performance and reallocation of investments are in the notes to the basic financial statements and in the Investment Section (Unaudited) of this report.
+Additional information on the Plan's investment policy, performance and reallocation of investments can be found in the notes to the basic financial statements and in the Investment Section (Unaudited) of this report.